 By pregnancy week 4, your baby would have grown into a large ball of about a hundred cells.
 At this stage, this large ball of cells is known as a blastocyst.
 By the later half of pregnancy week 4 (about 12 days post fertilization), the blastocyst would have successfully implanted itself into your womb!

-- Once implanted, the blastocyst gradually differentiates into 2 parts.
+Once implanted, the ball of cells gradually differentiates into 2 parts:

-- The first group of cells will eventually form the placenta while
+The first group of cells will eventually form the placenta while the

-Also, the blastocyst secretes a hormone called Human Chorionic Gonadotrophin (HCG) which tweaks your immune system and prevents your body from seeing it as a foreigner.
-Therefore, the blastocyst is preventing itself from being attacked.
+Also, the blastocyst secretes substances that tweaks your immune system and prevents your body from "seeing it" as a foreigner.
+Therefore, preventing itself from being attacked.

-The above processes are so important, and any failure of them successfully occurring may result in a miscarriage.
+The above processes are so important, and failure for them to successfully occur can result in a miscarriage.